EU’s National Inventory Report

 Information necessary to track progress

 The EU’s NDC includes an economy-wide absolute emission reduction target of 55% by 2030 relative to 1990.
-It does not make use of cooperative approaches such as international carbon credits).
+It does not make use of cooperative approaches such as international carbon credits.
 The scope of the NDC is in line with IPCC’s 2006 guidelines, including international aviation (within the EU and departing from an EU airport to the UK, Switzerland, Norway, Iceland, and Liechtenstein) and international shipping (only between EU ports).
-As an indicator to track progress, the EU uses annual total net GHG emissions in CO2-equivalent and consistent with the scope of its NDC.
+As an indicator to track progress, the EU uses annual total net GHG emissions in CO2-equivalent, consistent with the scope of its NDC.
 Its progress was already described in the previous section [1].

 What is the future outlook for EU emissions?
 Even with additional measures, such as planned policies, and excluding international bunkers, emissions will only be reduced by 51% [1, 4].
 However, EU’s BTR states that the projections below do not yet include all recently adopted measures and that the full impact will become clearer at a later stage when there will be newly submitted projections by Member States [1].